 Starbucks marketing strategy is a phenomena.
 Starbucks is one of the most recognized brands.
-Owing to the power of their marketing and their commitment to keeping their brand consistent, their brand awareness has reached epic heights.
+Due to the power of their marketing and their commitment to keeping their brand consistent, their brand awareness has reached epic heights.

 Not all of us have multi-million dollar marketing budgets, making it almost difficult to duplicate Starbucks’ marketing strategies at the same pace.